 What is oesophageal speech?

-This technique uses the body’s natural tissues as the new voice source and requires you to swallow small amounts of air into your oesophagus before “belching” them back up.
+This technique uses the body’s natural tissues as the new voice source and requires you to swallow small amounts of air into your oesophagus before expelling it into the pharyngo-esophageal segment (throat), which will vibrate to produce sound.

 How oesophageal speech works?